-The client is one of oilfield service companies that is into hydraulic fracturing in the North.
+The client is one of oilfield service companies that is into hydraulic fracturing.
 They increase well flow rates.
 Hydraulic fracturing Fleet usually consists of 7-8 or more units of equipment.
 Its basis is a hydraulic fracturing plunger pumping unit installed on the truck chassis. (up to 5 pumps are simultaneously connected to the well via special adapters), which can make pressure up to 1000 atmospheres.
 For example, the tire pressure of a passenger car rarely exceeds 3 atmospheres.

 The client suffered from high costs due to enormous fuel consumption (according to thew crew member of one unit, was more than 200 liters of diesel per hour).
 This was considered to be overruns and difficult working conditions - cold weather and low temperature of chemical mixture.